andytudhope/living-blue-book/source/knowledge_repo/index.md

 "This is that mystic religion which, though it has nothing in it but that same spirit, that same truth, and that same life, which always was and always must be the religion of all God’s holy angels and saints in heaven, is by the wisdom of this world accounted to be madness." — [William Law](http://www.passtheword.org/William-Law/)

+"But there's a tree, of many, one,
+A single field which I have look'd upon
+\[...\]
+Not in entire forgetfulness,
+          And not in utter nakedness,
+But trailing clouds of glory do we come
+               From God, who is our home:
+Heaven lies about us in our infancy!" — William Wordsworth

 "I am no prophet — and here’s no great matter;
 I have seen the moment of my greatness flicker,
 And I have seen the eternal Footman hold my coat, and snicker,